JJChiDguez/JJChiDguez.github.io/index.md

 ## Jesus-Javier Chi-Dominguez
 I am a Postdoctoral researcher at Tampere University, Finland.
 I'm currently working on the (mathematical, and probabilistic) study of side-channel analysis applied to both existing and emerging cryptosystems.

-I have also interest on the cryptanalysis and secure C-code implementations of elliptic-curve and isogeny based cryptographic protocols.
+I have also an interest in the cryptanalysis and secure C-code implementations of elliptic-curve and isogeny-based cryptographic protocols.

 I got a bachelor's degree in mathematics in 2013 at the [Faculty of Mathematics of the Autonomous University of Yucatan](https://www.matematicas.uady.mx/).
 I moved to computer sciences for the master's and Ph.D. degrees, both of them were coursed at the [Cinvestav - IPN](https://www.cs.cinvestav.mx/en).